LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 #### Key Points:
 -   **Fabric Connection**: Uses the SSH configuration to connect to the EC2 instance using the alias `24188516-vm-1`.
--   **Command Execution**: The `uname -s` command confirms the operating system on the instance is Linux.
+-   **Command Execution**: The `uname -s` command confirms the operating system on the remote instance is Linux.

 ![enter image description here](http://127.0.0.1/assets/lab7-4.png)

 ### Automation for creating Django App
-### Automation for Creating Django App

 In this section, we will automate the process of setting up a Python virtual environment, configuring Nginx, and creating a Django app within the EC2 instance using Fabric.
 The commands from **Lab 6** will be converted to Fabric's `c.run()` for regular commands and `c.sudo()` for commands requiring admin privileges.
-Additionally, file editing will be handled using `echo` and proper file I/O for Nginx configuration to avoid issues with `$` placeholders.
+Additionally, file editing will be handled using `echo`.
+We will use file I/O to write Nginx configuration to avoid issues with `$` placeholders.
+Due to some issues with persisting the sourced virtual environment across multiple `c.run()` commands, we will re-source the environment each time before running further commands.

 ### Workflow: